ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 The first parameter to pass to the function is the msg type, the second is the name of the topic - this should be the same as declared in the publisher, the third is the callback function for the subscriber and the last is the message buffer size.

-The nxt part to understand is the callback function.
+The next part to understand is the callback function.

 ```Python
 def listener_callback(self, msg):
     self.get_logger().info('I heard: "%s"' % msg.data)
 ```

-The parameter that is automatically passed to this dunction is the incoming message.
+The parameter that is automatically passed to this function is the incoming message.
 In this case, it is simply printed to console.

 ### 2.2 Declaring the executable